 Q: What training do I need to become a hockey coach?

-A: For Minor Hockey Male and Female: All hockey coaches must obtain the appropriate coaching level as defined by the NCCP regulations, by the deadline set by the member branch.
-These dates vary from province to province, so please check with your Member Branch.
+A: If you want to be a coach, you must obtain the appropriate National Coaching Certification Program (NCCP) certification, by the deadline set by your Hockey Canada Member.
+These dates vary from province to province, so please check with your Member.

-The course you require to become “Trained” and/or “Certified” depends on the level you are or will be coaching.
-Each stream of training is designed to cover pertinent learning and skills content appropriate for that level of athlete.
+The course you require to become Trained and/or Certified depends on the level you are – or will – be coaching.
+Each stream of training is tailored to offer the information and skills content appropriate for that level of athlete.

-Individuals that need Coach 1 (Intro to Coach) or Coach 2 (Coach Level) must complete the online coach modules delivered through Hockey University (HU), and then fully attend and participate at an in-person coach clinic to achieve “Trained” status.
+If you still need to complete the Coach 1 (Intro to Coach) or Coach 2 (Coach Level) courses, you must complete modules online through Hockey University and then attend and fully participate at an in-person coach clinic to earn Trained status.

-There are three steps to becoming a “Trained” coach:
+To summarize, three steps to becoming a Trained coach:

-STEP 2: Find your Member Branch in e-hockey, select a clinic from the list and register
+STEP 2: Find your Member, select a clinic from the list and register